MappingLope/LOPE_NER/README.md

 | LOC          |  0.8000   | 0.8235 | 0.8116   |

-To train the models, we have used the [Baobab HPC cluster](https://www.unige.ch/eresearch/en/services/hpc/) of the University of Geneva.
+Model training was performed on the [Baobab HPC cluster](https://www.unige.ch/eresearch/en/services/hpc/) of the University of Geneva.

 ## ***Results***